 Becoming a Nurse

-Join in celebrating nurses every day by taking to heart the Nurses Week theme of “balancing the mind, body, and spirit” in all you do.
+Join in celebrating National Nurses Week, of course, but take to heart the Nurses Week theme of “balancing the mind, body, and spirit” in all you do.
 If it so happens you want to do that as a nurse, Fortis is one of the largest nursing education providers in America.
 Start by exploring the various Fortis college and institute campuses throughout the country that offer nursing programs.
 Visit our site to learn more.